How you can guide your business toward decarbonization.

 What Is a Greenhouse-Gas-Neutral Company?

 A company is greenhouse-gas-neutral when its net greenhouse-gas emissions are reduced to zero or are fully offset.
 The goal of being a zero-emissions company is to reduce carbon and other greenhouse-gas emissions.
-It will have a sustainability strategy based on three pillars: a zero-emissions supply chain, a green factory, and green products.
+It will have a sustainability strategy based on three pillars: a green supply chain, a green factory, and green products.

 What Does Zero Emissions Mean?